MagicMirrorOrg/MagicMirror/.github/ISSUE_TEMPLATE.md

 ---

 ## I found a bug in MagicMirror
 Please make sure to only submit reproducible issues.
-You can safely remove everything above dividing line.
+You can safely remove everything above the dividing line.
 When submitting a new issue, please supply the following information:

 **Platform**: Place your platform here... give us your web browser/Electron version *and* your hardware (Raspberry Pi 2/3, Windows, Mac, Linux, System V UNIX).